inveniosoftware/docs-invenio-rdm/docs/operate/customize/configuration.md

 ### Secret keys

-Probably the most important security measure is to have strong random secret keys set for you InvenioRDM instance.
+Probably the most important security measure is to have strong random secret keys set for your InvenioRDM instance.

 Good practices: